Midoirl/Analog-Audio-Synthesizer-555/README.md

 As frequency increases, the capacitor’s impedance decreases.

-That means high-frequency components see a very low-impedance path to ground and get shunted away, while lower-frequency components see a higher impedance and continue through the circuit.
+That means high-frequency harmonics see a very low-impedance path to ground and get shunted away, while lower-frequency haromonics see a higher impedance and continue through the circuit.

 In practice, this is exactly what creates the low-pass filtering effect

 ## RC low-pass behavior

 $$
 H(j\omega) = \frac{1}{1 + j\omega RC}
 $$